Lisbon revisited (updated April 2024)

 The River, Tejo

-“Down to the river…” Bruce Springsteen’s words are always singing in my head as I wander around lost.
-The Tejo is the city’s centrepiece and plays a major role in city life.
+“Down to the river…” sang ol’ Bruce Springsteen.
+The Tejo is the city’s centrepiece.
 Endlessly captivating at any time of the day or under any weather conditions it is source of relaxation and activity.

 Along the river bank

-Over the years its banks became a meeting spot, a panoramic walking/jogging trail for the more healthily-inclined and a hotbed of cafes, bars and restaurants for the leisure-indulgent types.
+The river banks have always been a meeting spot.
+Now it is also a panoramic walking/jogging trail for the more healthily-inclined and a hotbed of cafes, bars and restaurants for the leisure-indulgent types.
 Some visitors amazed at the vastness of this waterway often confuse it with the sea as the river traffic is a jumble of sailing boats, cargo ships and ferryboats.

-That river, visible from most parts of the city, is your beacon of orientation so study it well.
-It has saved my pathetic lack of orientation many a time.
-If I was ever at a loss for direction and not willing to admit that I, “The Local”, was lost I had only to stick stick out my neck and look for a glimpse of that moveable, shiny blue mass and head for it.
-Down to the river we go.
-Nowadays Google maps will save you all the bother and the heated discussions – and some of the fun inherent to getting lost.
+That river, visible from most parts of the city, is your beacon of orientation so keep that in mind if you share my pathetic lack of orientation.
+If ever at a loss for direction just look out for a glimpse of that moveable, shiny blue mass in between the buildings.
+Google maps will now save you all the bother and heated discussions as well as some of the inherent joy of getting lost in a city.

 Cais do Sodre